Search

 While the ViT full-transformer architecture is a promising option for vision processing tasks, the performance of ViTs is still inferior to that of similar-sized CNN alternatives (such as ResNet) when trained from scratch on a mid-sized dataset such as ImageNet.
 Overall, the ViT architecture allows for a more flexible and efficient way to process images, without relying on pre-defined handcrafted features.

-How does a Vision Transformer (ViT) work?
+How does a Vision Transformer (ViT) Work?

 The performance of a vision transformer model depends on decisions such as that of the optimizer, network depth, and dataset-specific hyperparameters.
 Compared to ViT, CNNs are easier to optimize.

 The disparity on a pure transformer is to marry a transformer to a CNN front end.
 The usual ViT stem leverages a 16*16 convolution with a 16 stride.
-In comparison, a 3*3 convolution with stride 2 increases the stability and elevates precision.
+In comparison, a 3*3 convolution with stride 2 increases the stability and improves precision.

 Eventually, a projector reconnects the output tokens to the feature map.
 The latter allows the examination to navigate potentially crucial pixel-level details.
 This thereby lowers the number of tokens that need to be studied, lowering costs significantly.

 Particularly, if the ViT model is trained on huge datasets that are over 14M images, it can outperform the CNNs.
 If not, the best option is to stick to ResNet or EfficientNet.
 The vision transformer model is trained on a huge dataset even before the process of fine-tuning.
-The only change is to disregard the MLP layer and add a new D times KD*K layer, where K is the number of classes of the small dataset.
+The only change is to disregard the MLP layer and add a new D times KD*K layer.
+This is where K is the number of classes of the small dataset.

 Challenges of Vision Transformers